-The Business Leaders Caucus of the Global Partnership for Effective Development Co-operation is pleased to announce the release of three new case studies that illustrate the Kampala Principles in action.
+The Business Leaders Caucus of the Global Partnership for Effective Development Co-operation is pleased to announce the release of four new case studies that illustrate the Kampala Principles in action.

-Set in Bangladesh, Colombia, and Uganda, the case studies share diverse and inspiring examples of how co-operation between the private and public sectors and development partners creates tangible impact in the areas of COVID-19 emergency response, women’s health, and sustainable agriculture.
+Set in Bangladesh, Colombia, the Philippines and Uganda, the case studies share diverse and inspiring examples of how co-operation between the private and public sectors and development partners creates tangible impact in the areas of COVID-19 emergency response, women’s health, employee well-being, and sustainable agriculture.
 The cases feature voices from both an international and domestic level.

 The Kampala Principles were launched in 2019 to enhance the effectiveness of development partnerships with the private sector at the country level and globally.
 Each case study takes a detailed look at how the five Kampala Principles apply and offers concrete examples for how leaders can integrate these principles of inclusive country ownership, results and targeted impact, inclusive partnership, transparency and accountability, and leaving no one behind into their own partnerships.